Preparation: Have proxy credentials ready

 sudo apt install proxychains

-Edit config:
+Edit the config:

 sudo nano /etc/proxychains.conf

-Add at bottom:
+Add at the bottom:

 http IP PORT USERNAME PASSWORD